RESIDENTIAL PARKING PERMIT PROGRAM

 Types of permits

-• Senior Residential Parking Permit - Mortgage or lease holders may receive a permit at discount based on age
+• Senior Residential Parking - Mortgage/deed or lease holders may receive a permit at a discount based on age.
+Date of birth required for discount.

-• Income Exempt Parking Permit - Mortgage or lease holders may receive a permit at discount if qualified
+• Income Exempt Parking Permit - Mortgage/deed or lease holders may receive a permit at a discount if qualified.
+Income exemptions are determined by the Detroit Board of Review, the Municipal Parking Department is not able to make income exemption determinations.

-• Property Owner Parking Permit - Allows 1 permit per property and eligibility for visitor permits - the same plate number must be used for all properties
+• Property Owner Permit Parking - Mortgage/deed holders who do not live at the property.
+Allows 1 Account per property and eligibility for visitor permits.

-• Caregiver Parking Permit - Allows up to 3 caregiver permits for in-home medical or child care, including family child care employees
+• Caregiver Parking Permit - Allows up to 3 caregiver permits for special needs.
+For example: in-home medical or childcare, house cleaning, including family care employees.
+Allows up to 3 caregivers per address.

 Cost of permits